6 Proven Strategies for Building a Customer-Centric Company

 The airline that gouged you when you had to change your travel plans due to a family emergency.

-The cable company that rescheduled three times and still no-showed in the four-hour window you took off from work to meet them.
+The cable company that rescheduled three times and still didn’t show in the four-hour window you took off from work to meet them.

 The retailer that failed to ship your partner's birthday gift on time and took another week to respond to your calls and emails.

-Did you feel valued as a customer, not to mention as a living, breathing human being with needs, plans, a budget, and a full life that’s already complex enough?
+Did you feel valued as a customer, not to mention as a living, breathing human being with needs, plans, a budget, and an entire life that's already complex enough?

 The reality is that it's entirely possible to grow a successful business without taking a customer-centric approach.
 Consider a telecommunications company that holds a virtual monopoly in a given region; their customers may have no other option.
 In other cases, customers value a low price above anything else, including service quality.